GO TO THE GAMES

-With our Spanish lessons for Weather you will learn "Weather" in 4 easy steps.
-The Spanish you will learn in this lesson consists of 10 Words that describe the weather.
+With our Spanish lessons you will learn the topic "Weather" in 4 quick and easy steps.
+The Spanish you will learn in these lessons consists of 10 words that describe the weather.

 Each Spanish lesson consists of 4 interactive learning activities and includes full audio by a native Spanish speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of Spanish lesson available, beginner and intermediate.